Volkswagen Tiguan: Second generation (AD/BW; 2016)

 The second generation Tiguan was unveiled at the Frankfurt International Motor Show in September 2015 for the 2016 model year, now built on the Volkswagen Group MQB A2 platform.
-It was initially revealed in its short-wheelbase guise, which is 50 kg lighter than the outgoing Tiguan, while also 60 mm longer, 30 mm wider, and its wheelbase is extended by 77 mm.
+It was initially revealed in its short-wheelbase model, which is 50 kg lighter than the outgoing Tiguan, while also 60 mm longer, 30 mm wider, and its wheelbase is extended by 77 mm.
 As a result, VW claimed interior space has been improved, with rear passengers having 29 mm more knee room.
 Furthermore, the rear bench seat is asymmetrically split and can be adjusted up to 180 mm longitudinally.

 The Tiguan Mk2 is available in two wheelbase variants: a short-wheelbase (SWB) version (referred to as "normal wheelbase" (NWB) by Volkswagen) seating up to five passengers; and a long-wheelbase (LWB) version with standard (or optional in some market) third-row seats, seating up to seven passengers.
 The latter was revealed in March 2017, offering 109 mm longer wheelbase and the 215 mm longer body.
 In some markets where the Tiguan is sold in both SWB and LWB variants, the LWB Tiguan is sold as the Tiguan Allspace or Tiguan L (in China).
 The LWB version is manufactured in Mexico to supply worldwide markets (except China), with some countries importing them as knock-down kits.
 The LWB Tiguan will be succeeded by the Tayron Mk2, except in China where the Mk3 Tiguan is offered in a sole LWB version called the Tiguan L Pro.